How to protect yourself against the flu

 - Wash your hands often with soap and water (use an alcohol-based hand sanitizer when you don’t have access to a sink).

-- Don’t share eating and drinking utensils, lip balms, etc.
+- Don’t share personal items like eating and drinking utensils, lip balms, etc.

 - Avoid close contact with people who are sick.